omarfoz/cloud-certification-program/cloud-basics/lab-2/README.md

 ```
 Note*
-For this Tutorial we will allow all traffic so is not recommended for real application.
+For this lab we will allow all traffic so is not recommended for real application.
 ```
 ![](images/vdc4.gif)